 Main features of the internal control and risk management systems connected with the financial reporting process

-Varma’s Board of Directors decides on the content and organisation of internal company control, implementation of the internal control sectors and principles and approves the joint guidelines for the internal control of the Varma Group and approves the risk-management plan.
+Varma’s Board of Directors decides on the content and organisation of internal company control and on the implementation of the internal control sectors and principles, and approves both the joint guidelines for the internal control of the Varma Group and the risk-management plan.
 The Board of Directors makes an annual assessment of whether the internal control is appropriately organised.
-The contents of the financial reporting to the Board of Directors are laid down in the Board of Directors’ charter and the investment plan.
+The contents of the financial reporting presented to the Board of Directors are laid down in the Board of Directors’ charter and in the investment plan.

-All financial reporting to the Board of Directors, company management and the authorities is carried out in Financial Administration independently of the function to be reported on.
+All financial reporting to the Board of Directors, company management and the authorities is carried out by Varma’s Financial Administration independently of the function to be reported on.
 The company’s result and solvency position are calculated daily.

-From the point of view of Varma’s financial reporting, the most important elements are the valuation of the investments, investment return at fair value, interest credited on technical provisions and the company solvency (solvency capital) in relation to the solvency limit, which in turn is determined on the basis of the risks involved in each investment (solvency classification).
+From the point of view of Varma’s financial reporting, the most important elements are the valuation of the investments, the investment return at fair value, the interest credited on technical provisions, and the company’s solvency capital in relation to the solvency limit, which in turn is determined on the basis of the risks involved in each investment (solvency classification).